sberrevoets/SDCAlertView/README.md

 SDCAlertView
 ============
-`SDCAlertView` is intended as a pixel-for-pixel `UIAlertView` duplicate in iOS 7, with added functionality that a particular company at a particular developer's conference promised, but never delivered.
-Most importantly, `SDCAlertView` **adds support for custom content using the** `contentView` **property**.

 `SDCAlertView` doesn't just look like a system alert in terms of user interface elements, it is the result of completely reverse-engineering `UIAlertView`.
-The view hierarchy, labels, table views, animations, everything has been looked at and incorporated as much as possible.
+View hierarchy, labels, table views, animations, user interaction; everything has been looked at and incorporated as much as possible.

+You can think of `SDCAlertView` as `UIAlertView` on steroids.
+It has added functionality such as a `contentView` property and block syntax, while still keeping the `UIAlertView` look.

 Are you sure it's the same?
 ==============================